CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-publisher-template-events.md

 The `$id` should be replaced with the numerical identifier of the template you're requesting the events of.

+You can find the events for a Marketing Suite template [here](./rest-get-ms-template-events).

 ## Available parameters

 The following parameters can be added to the URL as variables: